tomas-fryza/avr-course/Labs/02-leds/README.md

 &nbsp;

-## Part 1: Synchronize Git and create a new folder
+## Part 1: Synchronize repositories and create a new folder

 When you start working, always synchronize the contents of your working folder and local repository with remote version at GitHub.
 This way you are sure that you will not lose any of your changes.

-Run Git Bash (Windows) of Terminal (Linux) and synchronize repositories.
+Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.

 ```bash
 ## Windows Git Bash: